Endometriosis

 Endometriosis is a condition where tissue similar to the lining of the womb starts to grow in other places, such as the ovaries and fallopian tubes.

-Endometriosis can affect women of any age including teenagers.
+Endometriosis can affect women and people assigned female at birth of any age including teenagers.

 It's a long-term condition that can have a significant impact on your life, but there are treatments that can help.